Why Fans Think True Thompson Accidentally Revealed the Name of Kylie Jenner's Baby Boy - E! Online

 Did Khloe Kardashian's daughter True Thompson just reveal the name of Kylie Jenner and Travis Scott's baby boy?

-That what TikToker Marissa Spagnoli thinks.
+That's what TikToker Marissa Spagnoli thinks.
 In a Sept.
 22 video, the content creator shared a theory about whether True accidentally dropped the moniker during the season two premiere of The Kardashians.

-The social media user pointed to a clip from the episode where Khloe FaceTimes True after welcoming her son via surrogate in July.
-Upon seeing her new sibling, the 4-year-old greets him by saying, "Hi, Snowy!"
-And while Khloe makes it clear to True "his name is not Snowy," Marissa wondered if it could be the name of Kylie's son, saying it would go with the name of her daughter Stormi Webster.
+The social media user pointed to a clip from the episode where Khloe FaceTimed True after welcoming her son via surrogate in July.
+Upon seeing her new sibling, the 4-year-old greeted him by saying, "Hi, Snowy!"
+And while Khloe made it clear to True "his name is not Snowy," Marissa wondered if it could be the name of Kylie's son, saying it would go with the name of her daughter Stormi Webster.

 "Snowy?
 Snowy and Stormi!"
 Marissa said.
 "Snowy baby!
 It has a ring."

 But this wasn't the only part of the episode that caught the TikToker's attention.
-Marissa also recalled a scene before the birth where Khloe—who had been keeping the baby news private amid the discovery that Tristan Thompson was having a child with a woman named Maralee Nichols—informed her BFF Malika Haqq that she told True the newest member of the Kardashian family was on the way.
+Marissa also recalled a scene before the birth where Khloe—who had been keeping the baby news private amid the discovery that True's dad Tristan Thompson was having a child with a woman named Maralee Nichols—informed her BFF Malika Haqq that she told True the newest member of the Kardashian family was on the way.

-When asked if True understood what getting a brother means, Khloe said she thought she did, noting that True sees Stormi with her brother (who was born in February).
+When asked if True understood what getting a brother means, Khloe said she thought she did, noting True sees Stormi with her brother (who was born in February).
 And it seemed like True couldn't wait to share the news.

 "She just, like, tells people," Khloe said.
 "Like, when she sees the baby, she'll say, 'I'm going to have a brother, too.'
 And I'm like, ‘Haha, no you're not.'
 ‘Cause she'll just tell random people."